Society of Dermatology Physician Assistants dermpa.org

 - Board Certified Physician Assistant, 2008

 Courtney Davis is a certified physician assistant.
 She was raised in a military family and has lived in several states as well as abroad in Germany.
-Since joining Georgia Dermatology Partners, PC in 2013, Courtney is committed to providing excellent care to patients of all ages, from infants to the elderly.
+Since joining Georgia Dermatology Partners in 2013, Courtney is committed to providing excellent care to patients of all ages, from infants to the elderly.
 She believes patient education is an important aspect of dermatology, and enjoys taking time to make sure her patients understand their treatment options and plans.
 Her practice includes general dermatology, pediatric dermatology, and surgical dermatology.

 Courtney is a member of the American Academy of Physician Assistants, Georgia Dermatology Physician Assistants, American Acne and Rosacea Society, and Society of Dermatology Physician Assistants.